Name: Eve Marie Carson

 - She was co-chairwoman of UNC’s chapter of Nourish International, a hunger relief organization.

 In addition to all this, Eve was president of UNC’s student body from April 2007 until her death in 2008.

 Along with being president of UNC’s student body, and participating in and leading many organizations and projects, Eve traveled often.

 - In 2004 she traveled to Wyoming where she participated in a wilderness leadership course through the National Outdoor Leadership School.

-- In the summer of 2005, she travailed to Ecuador and volunteered in the rural countryside as a medical assistant, taught computer skills to Indigenous people in the Amazon Rain forest, and worked on a coffee farm.
+- In the summer of 2005, she traveled to Ecuador and volunteered in the rural countryside as a medical assistant, taught computer skills to Indigenous people in the Amazon Rainforest, and worked on a coffee farm.

 Eve majored in political science and biology.
 Prior to being kidnapped, robbed, and murdered, Eve had accepted a job at McKinsey & Co as a management consultant.
-Her interests lay mainly in scientific policy and she aspired to peruse higher education after college, perhaps by attending law school or by studying public health and/or public policy in graduate school.
+Her interests lay mainly in scientific policy and she aspired to pursue higher education after college, perhaps by attending law school or by studying public health and/or public policy in graduate school.
+She was just two months away from graduating with a 3.9 GPA.
 Eve had a very bright future.
 However, two men, one of them a juvenile, decided to rob her of that future on March 5, 2008.

 Written by an NOVJM volunteer.